 Boutique agritourism, near sea, fantastic food & wine.
-Annie loves the warm welcome, the gracious comfort & the full-on gourmet experience.
+Gracious comfort with full-on gourmet experience.
 La Foresteria is country living in style.
-Fab!

 One of Sicily's most prestigious wine-producing families vents its passion for good food and wine here.
 Their claim that La Foresteria is dedicated to hospitality, cooking, wine and the land really sums it up well.
 It is a special place.